 Take your nursing career to the next level

 Nurses across the state now have access to an online family nurse practitioner program offered by Stephen F. Austin State University.
-The Texas Higher Education Coordinating Board and the Texas Board of Nursing recently approved the Master of Science in Nursing program.
+The Texas Higher Education Coordinating Board and the Texas Board of Nursing recently approved the Master of Science in Nursing program for candidacy status.

 As a student in the M.S.N./F.N.P program, you’ll complete a rigorous combination of graduate-level coursework and work alongside nurse practitioners and primary care physicians in clinical settings in Nacogdoches and the surrounding communities.